filecoin-project/filecoin-docs/docs/community/contribute/grammar-formatting-and-style.md

 | One, two, three, and four.    | One, two, three and four.    |
 | Henry, Elizabeth, and George. | Henry, Elizabeth and George. |

+### References to Filecoin

+As a proper noun, the name "Filecoin" (capitalized) should be used only to refer to the overarching project, to the protocol, or to the project's canonical network:

+> Filecoin [the project] has attracted contributors from around the globe!
+> Filecoin [the protocol] rewards contributions of data storage instead of computation!
+> Filecoin [the network] is currently storing 50 PiB of data!

+The name can also be used as an adjective:

+> The Filecoin ecosystem is thriving!
+> I love contributing to Filecoin documentation!

+When referring to the token used as Filecoin's currency, the unit symbol, `FIL`, is preferred; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).
+These symbols can be used as suffixes or prefixes, as seen fit:

+- Code prefix: **100 FIL**.
+- Code suffix: **FIL 100**.
+- Symbol prefix: **⨎100**.
+- Symbol suffix: **100 ⨎**.

+The singular form of the common noun "filecoin" is also sometimes used for this purpose - this form should not be used as an adjective.

+> The collateral for this storage deal is five FIL.
+> I generated ⨎100 as a storage miner last month!
+> My wallet has thirty filecoin.

+Examples of discouraged usage:
+> Filecoin rewards miners with Filecoin.
+> There are many ways to participate in the filecoin community.
+> My wallet has thirty filecoins.

+Consistency in the usage of these terms helps keep these various concepts distinct.

 ### Acronyms

 If you have to use an acronym, spell the full phrase first and include the acronym in parentheses `()` the first time it is used in each document.
 Exception: This generally isn't necessary for commonly-encountered acronyms like _IPFS_, unless writing for a stand-alone article that may not be presented alongside project documentation.